 When your car radio does not have a harness or when either existing harness or wires are damaged, the easiest way to connect speakers is by using a car radio harness adapter.
-Harness adapter has to be plugged into the back of the radio and then speakers connected directly to the color-coded wires on your radio.
+The harness adapter has to be plugged into the back of the radio and then speakers connected directly to the colour-coded wires on your radio.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.